boxofapps/Universal-Asset-Management/README.md

 Config files, syntax, overall structure, adapters, installation setup, might completely change with each new update.

 # History
-I started my jorney with asset managers 10+ years ago with the development of HCG Asset Browser (http://www.scriptspot.com/3ds-max/scripts/hcg-asset-browser-pro)
+I started my journey with asset managers 10+ years ago with the development of HCG Asset Browser (http://www.scriptspot.com/3ds-max/scripts/hcg-asset-browser-pro)

 My goal was to reduce the amount of repetitive steps 3d artists had to go through to simply merge a model while also making it easy to see what I was merging.

 Since then many great asset browsers have been released following that central idea (Project Manager, Connecter).
 They have introduced many new features and great UIs.
 But some of these important new features introduced a whole new level of repetitive steps to keep the library consistent.

-With connecter for example, if I want to use Tags to categorize models, I have to make sure all models are consistently tagged, because if I have any considerable inconsistency, the 3d artists will lose confidence and naturally gravitate back to navigating the folder, as they know they can find all of the assets no matter what.
+With connecter for example, if I want to use Tags to categorize models, I have to make sure all models are consistently tagged.
+If I have too much inconsistency, 3d artists will lose confidence and naturally gravitate back to navigating through folders, as they know that is the place they can find all assets.
 Also some folders are already working as a "Tag", the problem is that if you add one new model to that folder, you still have to remember add a tag "Chair" to it.
-This is one of many problems you have to solve to really push asset management to the next level.
+This is one of many small problems that as you keep adding to other similar problems makes the whole process too slow to progress.

 There is an overlap of what is universal in how most people use assets.
 Current asset browsers do their best to capture most common feature needs through their UIs.
 The problem is that if you have a special case that requires a new sort of asset type, then you have to start from scratch, which is not viable for most people.